 At baseline, the sleep laboratory test consisted of two consecutive nocturnal vPSG assessments followed by a daytime Multiple Sleep Latency Test (MSLT).
-Because of first night effect, the first night was regarded as an adaptation night [24].
-The vPSG variables on the second night and the MSLT on the third daytime were defined as baseline data.
-Because of daytime MSLT, the third night was not suitable for vPSG assessment.
-Thus, the vPSG assessment for the 1st day of drug treatment was initiated on the fourth night, and 50 mg of sertraline was administered at 8 am on the fourth day.
-The acute effect of Sertraline on RSWA and sleep architecture was evaluated in the 1st day vPSG assessment, which was not conducted in most of previous researches.
-Further, these patients were assessed by vPSG in three following visits (14th day, 28th day, and 56th day).
-On each of the subsequent 3 visits during 8-week trial, patients were assessed by one night of PSG followed by MSLT.
+Because of the first night effect, the first night was regarded as an adaptation night [24].
+Measurements of the vPSG variables on the second night and the MSLT result obtained on the third day were defined as baseline data.
+Because the MSLT was conducted during the day, the third night was not suitable for vPSG assessment.
+Thus, the vPSG assessment for the 1st day of drug treatment was initiated on the 4th night, and 50 mg of sertraline was administered at 8 am on the 4th day.
+The acute effects of sertraline on RSWA and sleep architecture were evaluated during the 1st day vPSG assessment, which was not conducted in most previous studies.
+Further, these patients were assessed by vPSG in three subsequent visits (days 14, 28, and 56).
+On each of the subsequent 3 visits during the 8-week trial, the patients were assessed with one night of PSG followed by the MSLT.

-According to the nocturnal vPSG, the basic recordings included a standard EEG (F4-A1, C4-A1, O2-A1, C3-A2), an electrooculograph (EOG: LE-A2, RE-A1), a submental electromyograph (EMG), a bilateral leg’s EMG (anterior tibialis muscles), an ECG, nasal airflow pressure, thoracic and abdominal respiratory efforts, oxyhemoglobin saturation, breathing sound, and body position.
-All of the sleep variables were derived from the visual scoring of recordings using standard criteria and were divided into two groups: sleep continuity indices and sleep architecture indices.
-Sleep continuity indices included the total recording time (TRT, “lights out” to “lights on” in minutes), total sleep time (TST), sleep efficiency (SE, the TST divided by the TRT), sleep latency ( SL, “lights out” to the first epoch of any sleep in minutes), REM latency (sleep onset to the first epoch in REM stage in minutes), wake after sleep onset (WASO, stage W during TRT, minus SL, in minutes) and arousal index (AI: the number of arousals divided by TST).
-The sleep architecture indices included the percentages of in each stage (the time in stage 1, stage 2, stage 3, and stage REM divided by the TST) [6].
-The 5-nap MSLT was performed according to the standard recommendation to determine the mean SL [25].
-All computerized sleep data were further edited by an experienced PSG technologist, and this technologist were blind to this research.
-Sleep stages, respiratory events, and periodic limb movements were scored according to AASM-2007 criteria at 30-second intervals [6], but the REM sleep was scored according to a modified method [26].
-In this method, the first epoch with occurrence of rapid eye movement and low-amplitude, mixed-frequency EEG was used to determine the onset of a REM sleep period.
-The termination of a REM sleep period was identified either by the occurrence of specific EEG features (K complexes, sleep spindles, or EEG signs of arousal), or by the absence of rapid eye movement and low-amplitude, mixed-frequency EEG during 180 seconds [26].
-At the first night of baseline vPSG assessment, subjects with significant PLMS (PLM index [PLMI] ≥ 15), or significant OSA (apnea-hypopnea index [AHI] ≥ 15) would be excluded from the study.
-The video recordings were also examined by the sleep technician for any abnormal movement, behavior and vocalization during REM sleep.
+The nocturnal vPSG included the following basic recordings: standard EEG (F4-A1, C4-A1, O2-A1, C3-A2), electrooculography (EOG: LE-A2, RE-A1), submental electromyography (EMG), bilateral leg EMG (anterior tibialis muscles), ECG, nasal airflow pressure, thoracic and abdominal respiratory efforts, oxyhemoglobin saturation, breathing sound, and body position.
+All the sleep variables were derived from visual scoring of the recordings using standard criteria and were divided into two groups: sleep continuity indices and sleep architecture indices.
+Sleep continuity indices included the total recording time (TRT, “lights out” to “lights on” in minutes), total sleep time (TST), sleep efficiency (SE, the TST divided by the TRT), sleep latency ( SL, “lights out” to the first epoch of any sleep in minutes), REM latency (sleep onset to the first epoch in the REM stage in minutes), wake after sleep onset (WASO, stage W during the TRT, minus the SL, in minutes) and arousal index (AI: the number of arousals divided by the TST).
+The sleep architecture indices included the percentages of time spent in each stage (the time in stage 1, stage 2, stage 3, and the REM stage divided by the TST) [6].
+The 5-nap MSLT was performed according to the standard recommendations to determine the mean SL [25].
+All computerized sleep data were further edited by an experienced blinded PSG technologist.
+Sleep stages, respiratory events, and periodic limb movements were scored according to the AASM-2007 criteria at 30-second intervals [6]; however, REM sleep was scored according to a modified method [26].
+In this method, the first epoch in which rapid eye movement and a low-amplitude, mixed-frequency EEG were observed was used to determine the onset of an REM sleep period.
+The termination of an REM sleep period was identified either by the occurrence of specific EEG features (K complexes, sleep spindles, or EEG signs of arousal) or by the absence of rapid eye movement and low-amplitude, mixed-frequency EEG for 180 seconds [26].
+Subjects with significant PLMS (PLM index [PLMI] ≥ 15) or OSA (apnea-hypopnea index [AHI] ≥ 15) on the first night of the baseline vPSG assessment were excluded from the study.
+The video recordings were also examined by the sleep technician to identify any abnormal movement, behavior and/or vocalization during REM sleep.

 2.3.
 Tonic and Phasic EMG Activities during REM Sleep